Elevation Design

 Example 2: Adjusting Multiple Pipes Slope and Auto Editing Upstream

-- Apply changes - system adjusts selected pipes and all downstream pipes
+- Apply changes.
+The system adjusts selected pipes and all upstream pipes.

 Note: the version on the image may not reflect the latest version of DiCivil Package.